How to Linearize PDFs Using C# with IronPDF

 How Can I Verify if a PDF is Linearized?

 Besides checking the document properties in a PDF viewer, such as Adobe Acrobat, to see if a PDF is linearized, IronPDF also provides a way to check this programmatically with the IsLinearized method.
-The method takes a string parameter for the file path and an optional second string parameter for the password if the PDF is encrypted.
+It takes a string parameter for the file path and an optional second string parameter for the password if the PDF is encrypted.
 This verification capability is essential for quality assurance and can be integrated into automated testing workflows.

 In this example, we’ll use the output files from the three examples above to test whether they are linearized, and include a fourth, non-linearized PDF to showcase the method’s behavior.
 For more advanced PDF manipulation and verification techniques, explore IronPDF’s comprehensive feature set.